MaSe69/dssb/index.md

 If you are new to the topic, you might want to start here:
 - [Python - A refresher dedicated on use with Pandas](python_refresher) - What to refresh from a potentially vast Python skill set?
 - ['Pandas - How do I ...](pandas_how_do_I) - How to perform fundamental changes to a dataframe?
-- ['Pandas - Rows](pandas_rows) - How to delete the last row of a Pandas dataframe?
+- ['Pandas - Rows](pandas_rows24) - How to delete the last row of a Pandas dataframe?

-# Part II - Exlanatory Data Analysis: First Names
+# Exploratory Data Analysis: First Names

 Let's start with a data set that is straightforward to consume and to visualize.